mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Reach is too far away from the Deep to be honored in the same way.
-While many in the Imperium, especially in Tobia and Gazulin subsectors, hide behind the Peace of Fthair as if it guarantees peace with the Aslan, a paper treaty may not be proof against the razor- sharp claw of the invader.
+While many in the Imperium, especially in Tobia and Gazulin subsectors, hide behind the Peace of Fthair as if it guarantees peace with the Aslan, a paper treaty may not be proof against the razor-sharp claw of the invader.

 Of course, Aslan infighting may render all these fears of a mass invasion fanciful.
 The Cultural Purge of a thousand years ago